Is Norman Reedus Riding With Dave Chappelle And Considering Superhero Status?

 Daryl Dixon is still a vital part of The Walking Dead, but many of his former co-stars including Michael Rooker, have been killed in the zombie plague, only to wake up in outer space, or some equally strange scenario.
 See the video below to learn where they all went.

-Riding With Norman Reedus was filming in Savanna Georgia with Dave Chappelle last week.
-It was all very exciting for Juan Rodriguez who was rather ironically previously unfamiliar with Reedus of The Walking Dead but was more excited about Dave Chappelle.
-Apparently, Rodriguez was more of a Chappelle fan according to Do Savanna.
+Riding With Norman Reedus was filming in Savanna, Georgia, with Dave Chappelle last week.
+It was all very exciting for Juan Rodriguez, who was rather ironically previously unfamiliar with Reedus of The Walking Dead but was more excited about Dave Chappelle.
+Apparently, Rodriguez was more of a Chappelle fan, according to Do Savanna.

 Norman Reedus will not likely be doing any nude scenes on Riding With Norman Reedus, especially not with Dave Chappelle, but fans may have an opportunity next year to see Reedus in the buff again.